7.1 HEAT AS A FORM OF ENERGY

 5. Soon, an air current is formed.

-6. When the hot air rises, heat energy is carried from one place to another.
+energy is carried from one place to another.

 7. Convection is the transfer of heat energy from one place to another by the movement of the material itself.